Schema-adaptable Knowledge Graph Construction: Experiments

 \textbf{Schema-enhanced modules boost the performances.} Compared to other models, \textsc{AdaKGC} is improved with schema-enhanced modules on both the encoder and decoder, which allows it to achieve the best performance in most settings.
 On the ACE2005 hybrid schema expansion dataset, \textsc{AdaKGC} improves 0.71\% on trigger extraction and 3.65\% on event argument extraction, indicating that \textsc{AdaKGC} can capture schema-specific information under evolutionary schema.

 \textbf{LLMs can understand schema adaption patterns better.} To explore the performance of LLMs \citep{DBLP:journals/corr/abs-2212-09597} on the proposed tasks, we perform comparative experiments with \textsc{GPT-3.5} on NYT.
 Since we cannot utilize all training instances, we report in-context learning performance given 20-shot demonstrations as shown in Appendix~\ref{appendix:gpt3.5}.
 From Figure~\ref{fig:case-gpt3.5}, we notice that \textsc{GPT-3.5} is capable of producing instances that conform to the dynamically changing schema but still yield low performance due to the low-shot issue.
-Likewise, we sample several cases and use ChatGPT\footnote{\url{https://openai.com/blog/chatgpt/}} to evaluate schema-adaptable KGC (See Figure \ref{fig:chatgpt1} and \ref{fig:chatgpt2} in Appendix \ref{appendix:chatgpt}), which surprisingly demonstrates stable generalization ability with evolving schema (Since there are NO APIs, we cannot provide the quantitive evaluation.).
+Likewise, we sample several cases and use ChatGPT\footnote{\url{https://openai.com/blog/chatgpt/}} to evaluate schema-adaptable KGC (See Figure \ref{fig:chatgpt1} and \ref{fig:chatgpt2} in Appendix \ref{appendix:chatgpt}), which surprisingly demonstrates stable generalization ability with evolving schema.
 These findings indicate a promising future work of schema-adaptable KGC to develop alignment prompts with LLMs.